-- 3. Do one of the following:

-- Click on the Add Texture + button.

-- Right-click on the swatch list and select New Texture.

-- 4. In the file browser dialog, navigate to the location of your texture image file and select it.

-- 5. Click Open.
+- 3. Do one of the following: - Click on the Add Texture + button. - Right-click on the swatch list and select New Texture. - Open the Colour view menu = and select Colours > New Texture. - 4.
+In the file browser dialog, navigate to the location of your texture image file and select it. - 5.
+Click Open.